-As a Jesuit university, Boston College has as its heritage a nearly 500-year tradition of concern for integrating the intellectual, moral, and religious development of its students.
+As a Jesuit, Catholic university, Boston College shares a nearly 500-year-old tradition of integrating the intellectual, moral, and religious development of its students.
 The centerpiece of Jesuit education has always been a common curriculum that emphasizes the study of the defining works of the humanities, arts, natural sciences, and social sciences.
-Boston College first-year students have the opportunity to fulfill these Core Curriculum requirements through new, teamtaught and interdisciplinary courses that deal with the most pressing questions of our time.
+Boston College first-year students have the opportunity to fulfill these Core Curriculum requirements through innovative, collaboratively taught, interdisciplinary courses that deal with the most pressing questions of our time.

-In fall 2022, five of these courses are built on the "Complex Problems" model, and fifteen are "Enduring Questions" paired courses, described below.
-Each Complex Problems course or pair of Enduring Questions courses fulfills two different Core requirements.
-Some fulfill three Core requirements by also satisfying the Cultural Diversity Core requirement through either Difference, Justice and the Common Good in the U.S. (DJCG) or Engaging Difference and Justice (EDJ).

-For more information, please visit bc.edu/core.
+In Fall 2024, five of these courses are built on the Complex Problem model, and seven are Enduring Question paired courses, described below.
+Each Complex Problem course or Enduring Question course pair fulfills up to three different Core requirements.
+For more information, please visit bc.edu/complexenduring.

-Fall 2022 Complex Problems Courses
+Fall 2024 Complex Problem Courses

-Complex Problems courses are six-credit courses, teamtaught by two professors from different disciplines.
-Students meet multiple days each week for lecture and once per week for lab.
+Complex Problem courses are six-credit courses team-taught by two professors from different disciplines.
+Students meet multiple days each week for lectures and once per week for lab.
 Students and faculty also gather for weekly Reflection sessions, which may involve group activities, guest speakers, or field trips off campus.
-Each Complex Problems course fulfills two Core requirements, some will fulfill three Core requirements through Cultural Diversity.

-If you have any questions about these courses or how to register, email core@bc.edu.
+Each Complex Problem course fulfills up to three Core requirements.
+If you have any questions about these courses, please email core@bc.edu.